Clustering Future Scenarios Based on Predicted Range Maps: Results and Discussion

-By comparing the fraction of cells corresponding to $\an{}$ and $\pn{}$ we get a sense of the changes of the range maps compared to the present day range map.
-This is shown in Figure \ref{fig:scenStats}, which demonstrates these range maps tend to predict range shifts, as opposed to range expansions or contractions.
-We conclude this because the number of new presences and new absences grow together, which would occur as range shifts, instead of say absences growing as presences shrink, which would be indicative of an overall range decrease.
+By comparing the fraction of cells corresponding to $\an{}$ and $\pn{}$, we get a sense of potential range map shifts compared to present day range maps.
+This is shown in Figure \ref{fig:scenStats}, which shows potential range map shifts, as opposed to range map expansions or contractions; the number of new presences and new absences grow together, which would occur as range map shifts, instead of say absences growing as presences shrink, which would be indicative of an overall range size decrease.